-Life As a Tank Car, Truck, or Ship Loader
+What Do Tank Car, Truck, or Ship Loader Do?

-Life As a Tank Car, Truck, or Ship Loader
+A Day in the Life of a Tank Car, Truck, or Ship Loader

 - Operate conveyors and equipment to transfer grain or other materials from transportation vehicles.

 - Start pumps and adjust valves or cables to regulate the flow of products to vessels, using knowledge of loading procedures.

 - Verify tank car, barge, or truck load numbers to ensure car placement accuracy based on written or verbal instructions.